 Dr. Ryuji Ueno.
 Pursuant to an employment agreement effective June 16, 2006, we agreed to continue to employ Dr. Ueno as our Chief Operating Officer and Chief Scientific Officer for a term of three years.
-In October 2006, we amended this agreement to provide that Dr. Ueno would be employed as Chief Executive Officer and Chief Scientific Officer.
 This agreement renews automatically each year for a period of one year unless earlier terminated by Dr. Ueno or us.
 Under this agreement, Dr. Ueno is entitled to receive an annual base salary of \$450,000, to be reviewed annually by our compensation committee and our board of directors and increased, but not decreased unless agreed by Dr. Ueno and us.
 Dr. Ueno is also eligible for an annual bonus of up to 50% of his base salary as determined by our independent directors based on the compensation committee's assessment of Dr. Ueno's achievement of annual corporate objectives.
 In addition, Dr. Ueno is entitled to receive, at the discretion of our compensation committee, restricted stock grants, options to purchase shares of our class A common stock and other awards pursuant to our 2006 stock incentive plan once Dr. Ueno and Dr. Kuno own collectively less than 50% of our total equity, and also is eligible to participate in all employee benefit plans offered to other employees.
 In the event of a merger or sale of our company or the death of Dr. Ueno, all restricted stock and stock options issued to Dr. Ueno shall immediately vest.
 Upon termination or non-renewal by us of Dr. Ueno's employment other than for cause or upon termination by Dr. Ueno for specified good reasons, including diminution of authority and duties, Dr. Ueno will be entitled to receive a lump sum severance payment equal to 24 months of current base salary and to continue to receive full employment benefits for a period of 18 months after termination.
 If Dr. Ueno is terminated other than for cause within 18 months of a change of control of our company, Dr. Ueno will be entitled to receive a lump sum severance payment equal to 48 months of current base salary.
 Under this agreement, Dr. Ueno has assigned to us all inventions conceived or reduced to practice during the term of his employment that make use of confidential information or trade secrets or which relate to our actual or anticipated research and development.